dortania/OpenCore-Install-Guide/config.plist/penryn.md

   * Allows for reading kernel panics logs when kernel panics occur
 * **PowerTimeoutKernelPanic**: YES
   * Helps fix kernel panics relating to power changes with Apple drivers in macOS Catalina, most notably with digital audio.
-* **XhciPortLimit**: YES
+* **XhciPortLimit**: NO
-  * This is actually the 15 port limit patch, don't rely on it as it's not a guaranteed solution for fixing USB.
-Please create a [USB map](https://dortania.github.io/OpenCore-Post-Install/usb/) when possible.
+  * This is actually the 15 port limit patch, however only relevant for systems with XHCI controllers

-The reason being is that UsbInjectAll reimplements builtin macOS functionality without proper current tuning.
-It is much cleaner to just describe your ports in a single plist-only kext, which will not waste runtime memory and such

 :::